vikeshdas/AWS/AWS Cloud Practitioner CLF-C02/IAM/Notes.md

 * SDK: Software development kit

 ## Access key
 ### It is a secreate same as user password.It is generated throut aws console.
-It contains Access Key ID just like username and Secrete Access Key just like passwrod.
+It contains Access Key ID just like username and Secrete Access Key just like passwrod.Access key is used to interact with AWS services using CLI.

 ### How to create access key
 * Go to IAM -> Users: and click on currect logedin user